 At its core, THIS is a show that will be reconstructed for all of us.
 Like the reality of the narrative world in this novel, black and brown bodies in the real world are often prisoners of a systematic and inherently oppressive government.
 Even those within the prison system itself, are pipelined into an infrastructure meant to keep them bound.
 This is why this story is so important.
 It gives us an opportunity to explore what happens when we turn the notion of trauma on its head, and instead, rely on our resilience, intelligence and fortitude to build something new and to explore new horizons.

-After reading SECOND Planet I found myself asking…What does it mean to find a home that is truly yours?
-What does it means to gaze in the mirror, and for once, to see yourself for you really are.
-Lineage and ancestry is our lifeblood.
-Through Afro-futurism we connect ourselves to the threads of our ancestors together.
-Fully and wholly.
+After reading Second Planet I found myself asking…What does it mean to find a home that is truly yours?
+Lineage and ancestry is our lifeblood within this dynamic series and through Afro-futurism we will continue to connect ourselves to the threads of our ancestors togethet, fully and wholly.